 Progressing from lower order to higher order thinking skills:

-Below is an explanation of each level:
+Below is an explanation of each revised level:

-Knowledge: The lowest level, the possession of information.
+Remember: The lowest level, the possession of information.
 Basically something remembered, recognized, or recalled almost exactly as it was originally presented.

-Comprehension: A level of understanding beyond mere memorization.
+Understand: A level of understanding beyond mere memorization.
 It requires learners to translate…to say in their own words, perhaps even give an example.
 In these activities, the individual interprets information.

-Application: This category gives an individual practice in the transfer of education or training.
+Apply: This category gives an individual practice in the transfer of education or training.
 It is a higher level of learning where the learner takes knowledge and understanding and applies it in a new situation.

 Click Here for suggested verbs for use in each level of thinking.
 We hope it is helpful.